- Snow Reports

 Avon, CO 81620

 For an upscale buffet breakfast, loaded with fresh fruit and Birchermüesli to omelets made-to-order, head to 8100 Mountainside Bar & Grill in the Park Hyatt Beaver Creek.
 For a less-expensive option, choose the no-frills skier's McCoy's Cafeteria in the Village Hall.

 Beaver Creek has far fewer skiers than its neighbors to the east, so it's easier to find powder even late in the day.
 Grab a grooming report before taking the first chairlift ride so you'll know where the powder isn’t.

 Many days only half of Larkspur Bowl is groomed and the rest is pure powder: a good choice for warm-up runs and groups when some want powder and the rest prefer corduroy.
 If the Centennial Trail is un-groomed, catch one of the first chairlifts up then turn around and head right back down for an extended powder skiing romp.

 When it snows all day, you'll even find advanced skiers floating through powder on the green runs off the Cinch Express at the very top of Beaver Creek.
 The high-speed quad in Rose Bowl promises powder much of the day, too.

 On big dump days, the runs under the Birds of Prey chairlift are tempting, but be aware that the fluffy looking surface usually hides big moguls.
 Experts race to Grouse Mountain early for freshies on Royal Oak Glade and Black Bear Glade, both double-black diamonds.

-You may say I'm a dreamer, but I'm not the only one.
-Here's a run-down of the top 10 most exclusive ski resorts in the world....
+Here's a run-down of the top 10 most exclusive ski resorts in the world for those with millions in the mountains....
 More